ankit95742/SOLID-technical_paper/README.md

     }
 }
 ```
-After that customer change the requirement and add one more request to calculate area of Circle.
-So we make new class that give us the area of rectangle and circle.
+After that customer changes the requirement and adds one more request to calculate the area of the Circle.
+So we make a new class that gives us the area of rectangle and circle.
 ```
 public double Area(object[] shapes)
 {